[WordPress] How to display a site displayed in a subdirectory on the top page

 This is my 11th post.

-Last time, I wrote about how to add multiple rules to a security group with Terraform!
+Last time, I wrote about how to add multiple rules to a security group using Terraform!

-There are various ways to add security groups with Terraform, but using them in combination can sometimes cause problems.
+There are various ways to add security groups with Terraform, but problems can sometimes arise when using multiple methods in combination.

-I also introduced a solution to that problem, so if you're interested, be sure to check it out.
+I also introduced solutions to these problems, so if you're interested, please check it out.

 https://beyondjapan.com/blog/2022/10/terraform-how-to-use-security-group/